Dominion of New England: Background

-A number of English colonies were established in North America and in the West Indies during the first half of the 17th century, with varying attributes.
-Some originated as commercial ventures, such as the Virginia Colony, while others were founded for religious reasons, such as Plymouth Colony and Massachusetts Bay Colony.
+A number of English colonies were established in America and in the West Indies during the first half of the 17th century, with varying attributes.
+Some originated as commercial ventures, such as the Virginia Colony, while others were founded for religious reasons, such as Plymouth Colony, Massachusetts Bay Colony and Rhode Island Colony.
 The governments of the colonies also varied.
 Virginia became a crown colony, despite its corporate beginning, while Massachusetts and other New England colonies had corporate charters and a great deal of administrative freedom.
-Other areas were proprietary colonies, such as Maryland and Carolina, owned and operated by one or a few individuals.
+Other areas were proprietary colonies, such as Pennsylvania, Maryland, and Carolina, owned and under the jurisdiction of one or a few individuals.

-Following the English Restoration in 1660, King Charles II sought to streamline the administration of these colonial territories.
+Following the English Restoration in 1660, King Charles II sought to centralize the administration of these separate colonial entities.
 Charles and his government began a process that brought a number of the colonies under direct crown control.
 One reason for these actions was the cost of administration of individual colonies, but another significant reason was the regulation of trade.
 Throughout the 1660s, the English Parliament passed a number of laws to regulate the trade of the colonies, collectively called the Navigation Acts.
-The American colonists resisted these laws, particularly in the New England colonies which had established significant trading networks with other English colonies and with other European countries and their colonies, especially Spain and the Dutch Republic.
-The Navigation Acts also outlawed some existing New England practices, in effect turning merchants into smugglers while significantly increasing the cost of doing business.
+The American colonists resisted these laws, particularly in the New England colonies which had established significant trading networks with other English colonies and with European countries and their colonies, especially Spain and the Dutch Republic.
+The Navigation Acts also outlawed some long-standing New England practices, in effect turning merchants into smugglers while significantly increasing the cost of doing business.